mrfdev/1MB/Resources/mcMMO/Taming.md

 ## Taming Listener Wolf

 ```
-&8Your wolf scurries back to you...
+Your wolf scurries back to you...
 ```

 ## Taming Listener